 At WCC we respect each other and the community we work in.
 We offer support earnestly listen to all members of the community.
 We respect the environment that we work in.

 Honesty and integrity are of paramount importance to WCC.
 We maintain strong moral values to build trust within the community we work with.

-WCC encourages the children we work with to believe in themselves.
+We encourage the children we work with to believe in themselves.
 We want them to aspire to be the best that they can be, so we work tirelessly to help them succeed.

-We believe that all children and young people are equal and therefore deserve to be treated equally, regardless of age, gender, religion or race.
+WCC strongly believes that all children and young people are equal and therefore deserve to be treated equally, regardless of age, gender, religion or race.

 World Changing Centre (WCC) was founded by Bernice Langley, a British citizen and healthcare professional in 2007 when she was struck by the great need and abject poverty in Calaba Town, Sierra Leone, where she was born and raised, the organization subsequently gained the charitable status in 2010.
 Bernice started the organization by interviewing over 2000 families in Sierra Leone with the help of a team of university graduates, so as to identify the main needs within the community, primarily clean water, healthcare & sanitation facilities and invested her own personal funds and that of a few friends for the purpose.
 Thus, leading to educational, sanitary and infrastructure projects to improve the living conditions of the people of Sierra Leone.